World-systems theory: Dependency theory

 Dependency and world system theory propose that the poverty and backwardness of poor countries are caused by their peripheral position in the international division of labor.
 Since the capitalist world system evolved, the distinction between the central and the peripheral states has grown and diverged.
-In recognizing a tripartite pattern in division of labor, world-systems analysis criticized dependency theory with its bimodal system of only cores and peripheries.
+In recognizing a tripartite pattern in the division of labor, world-systems analysis criticized dependency theory with its bimodal system of only cores and peripheries.

 Immanuel Wallerstein

 The best-known version of the world-systems approach was developed by Immanuel Wallerstein.
 Wallerstein notes that world-systems analysis calls for a unidisciplinary historical social science and contends that the modern disciplines, products of the 19th century, are deeply flawed because they are not separate logics, as is manifest for example in the de facto overlap of analysis among scholars of the disciplines.
 Wallerstein offers several definitions of a world-system, defining it in 1974 briefly:

 He also offered a longer definition:

 In 1987, Wallerstein again defined it:

 Wallerstein characterizes the world system as a set of mechanisms, which redistributes surplus value from the periphery to the core.
 In his terminology, the core is the developed, industrialized part of the world, and the periphery is the "underdeveloped", typically raw materials-exporting, poor part of the world; the market being the means by which the core exploits the periphery.

 Apart from them, Wallerstein defines four temporal features of the world system.
 Cyclical rhythms represent the short-term fluctuation of economy, and secular trends mean deeper long run tendencies, such as general economic growth or decline.
 The term contradiction means a general controversy in the system, usually concerning some short term versus long term tradeoffs.
 For example, the problem of underconsumption, wherein the driving down of wages increases the profit for capitalists in the short term, but in the long term, the decreasing of wages may have a crucially harmful effect by reducing the demand for the product.
 The last temporal feature is the crisis: a crisis occurs if a constellation of circumstances brings about the end of the system.

 In Wallerstein's view, there have been three kinds of historical systems across human history: "mini-systems" or what anthropologists call bands, tribes, and small chiefdoms, and two types of world-systems, one that is politically unified and the other is not (single state world empires and multi-polity world economies).
 World-systems are larger, and are ethnically diverse.
 The modern world-system, a capitalist world-economy, is unique in being the first and only world-system, which emerged around 1450 to 1550, to have geographically expanded across the entire planet, by about 1900.
 It is defined, as a world-economy, in having many political units tied together as an interstate system and through its division of labor based on capitalist enterprises.